 All fats, including those vilified saturated fats, play an important role in your body.
 When you eat dietary fat, your body digests those into fatty acids that are used to help your body absorb certain vitamins, support the growth of your cells, transport hormones, provide energy, and even improve mental and physical performance.

-There is one type of fat that should be avoided at all costs, and those are artificial trans fats.
-They’re so bad for you that trans fats have been banned in the U.S. and many other countries.
-Trans fats have the double whammy of increasing LDL (not good) and decreasing HDL (also not good), and no amount of them has been deemed safe to consume.
+For health, trans fat should be avoided.
+They’re so bad for you that trans fats have been banned in the U.S. and many other countries, as no amount of them has been deemed safe to consume.
 These types of fats are created industrially and used to appear in many types of processed and fried foods.
 As they are being phased out, you can avoid them further by not eating foods that contain partially hydrogenated oils in the Ingredient List.

 Many of the plant-based foods that make up Struesli contribute some dietary fats.
 And because of the smart and delicious combinations, what you’re getting is the ideal amounts and ratios of fats that can improve health.
 That means you’re getting mostly unsaturated fats (including essential omega 3s and omega 6s), a little saturated fat (in a fast-digesting form called medium-chain triglycerides), and zero trans fats.
 In Struesli, here’s where those optimal amounts and types of fats are coming from: